 - When you have three columns (Recency, Frequency, Monetary), then name a column “Total RFM Score,” and add up the individual scores from the R, F and M columns.
 This is your Total RFM Score

-For the annual fund, use RFM as a proxy for likelihood to make another gift.
+For the annual fund, use RFM as a proxy for the likelihood to make another gift.
 Donors with the highest RFM are the most likely to both give again and increase the amount of their gift.
+Remember, your fundraising analytics aren’t a guarantee that someone will give, but they can be a strong indicator that investing time and resources into a particular donor will bear fruit.

 This chart represents how segmentation can be done according to RFM levels (very high through low) corresponding with giving capacity derived from a wealth screening.